MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/readfixedwidth.md

 > [!NOTE] The following examples assume `import prose.codeaccelerator as cx`.

-## Example: Read a fixed-width file using a provided schema file
+## Read fixed-width file with schema

 > [!NOTE]
 > Assume that `'schema.txt'` contains the schema from the previous example.